DannyPress/DannyPress.github.io/index.md

 ## Hobbies

-Maybe include a little about these, especially if they are the kinds of things that work well in interviews.
+- My hobbies include snowboarding, CrossFit, practicing Mandarin, playing the piano, participating in lacrosse, and cheering for the New York Giants.

 ---